-Denver Gas & Electric Building eventually housed the Public Service of Colorado.
+Originally built in 1910 to house the newly formed Denver Gas & Electric Company, this beautiful building was the crown jewel of Denver for the thousands of lights illuminating the exterior.
+It represented new technologies then just as it does now.
+The Denver Gas & Electric Building eventually housed Public Service Company of Colorado.
 Public Service occupied part of the building until 1963 when Public Service built its own.
 Today we still get steam, gas and electricity from PSCO.

 In order to have restrooms in the building, the floors were raised to accommodate the plumbing.

 Each floor has a mail shoot that dropped the mail into the mailbox in the lobby to be picked up by mail carriers.

 On November 10, 2010, The Denver Gas & Electric Building celebrated 100 years old.